- 137 NW 17th St.

 In 2004, voters approved an amendment that established a new distribution formula for lottery beneficiaries:

-- Education, 44.5 percent, as directed by the legislature; currently allocated between the Education Innovation Fund and the Nebraska Opportunity Grand Fund.
+- Education: 44.5 percent, as directed by the legislature; currently distributed to the Nebraska Education Improvement Fund

-- Compulsive Gamblers Assistance Fund, one percent, plus the first $500,000 in fund proceeds each fiscal year.
+- Compulsive Gamblers Assistance Fund: 1 percent, plus the first $500,000 in fund proceeds each fiscal year